Algorithms / Bitwise Logic

 Key notation

-keep only masked bits
+- x & mask — keep only masked bits

-set masked bits to 1
+- x | mask — set masked bits to 1

-x ^ mask
+- x ^ mask — toggle masked bits

-- To force bit `k` on, OR with `1 << k`.
+- To force bit

-- XOR also makes duplicate equal values cancel in pairing problems.
+k, XOR with1 << k. - XOR also makes duplicate equal values cancel in pairing problems.

 Common mistakes